ideal for hedging and screening purposes

 Pittosporum tenuifolium

-Pittosporum ‘Tom Thumb’
+Pittosporum tenuifolium ‘Tom Thumb’

 This dense, compact, evergreen shrub has a small, wavy, dark purple leaves contrasting with light green young growth and striking, dark grey or black young stems.
 With its distinctive rounded shape, it will give all-year foliage interest given a sunny position and well-drained soil.
 Can be used to make ab attractive compact hedge of up to 1m tall.